jayacotton/inettools-z80/README.md

 To make that work, you need to install an http server on your host machine, and populate the source directory with files to transfer...

-Make commands are:  make clean, make, make install, make documents, make ship make install puts files into /var/www/html.
+Make commands are:  make clean, make all (or target name), make install, make documents, make ship make install puts files into /var/www/html.
 This is the default publishing directory for the html server.